Upcoming Pro Bono Attorney Trainings

 - Help a sexual assault survivor obtain a protective order against the perpetrator

 - Prepare your client for a school disciplinary process or obtain an educational accommodation

-- Negotiate with a school, employer, and/or housing official, as well as the perpetrator’s counsel, to settle claims before they reach final adjudication
+- Negotiate with a school, employer, and/or housing official, oftentimes opposing counsel, to settle claims before they reach final adjudication

 - Apply for legal status for an immigrant survivor